 R.H.
 Dee, “Magnetic Tape for Data Storage: An Enduring Technology,” Proceedings of the IEEE 96, no. 11 (November 2008): 1775. ↩

 The staff of the Computation Laboratory of Harvard University wrote: “Two means are available for preparing the functional tapes required for the operation of the interpolators.
 First, when the tabular values of f(x) have been previously published, they may be copied on the keys of the functional tape preparation unit […] and the tape produced by the punches associated with this unit, under manual control.
-Second, as suitable control tape may be coded directing the calculator to compute the values of f(x) and record them by means of one of the four output punches, mounted on the right wing of the machine” in Staff, Description of a Magnetic Drum Calculator Vol. XXV, Annals of the Computation Laboratory of Harvard University (Cambridge: Harvard University Press, 1952). ↩
+Second, as suitable control tape may be coded directing the calculator to compute the values of f(x) and record them by means of one of the four output punches, mounted on the right wing of the machine” in Description of a Magnetic Drum Calculator (Cambridge, MA: Harvard University Press, 1952). ↩

 Staff, Description of a Relay Calculator, 30. ↩